smartcomputerlab/Internet-Multimedia-with-Jetson-TX1/README.md

 *GStreamer is a library for constructing graphs of media-handling components.
 The applications it supports range from simple Ogg/Vorbis playback, audio/video streaming to complex audio (mixing) and video (non-linear editing) processing.*

 **Lab2** and **Lab3** are dedicated to the streaming with **UDP/RTP** and **UDP/RTP/RTCP**.

+# Laboratories with AI : ChatGPT and whisper/piper STT-TTS
+Last two laboratories are prepared for the evaluation of the module.The students have to choose between **Lab4** and **Lab5** to prepare short report.
+In **Lab5** we build complete STT-TTS architecture with the prepared components and provided **AI models**.